uebelack/zway-mqtt/README.md

 The bridge consist of two modules:

-+ Z-Way module called ZWayMqttBridge, which exposes a socket on the zway server to access events and change states
++ The node script, which connects exposes a socket for the zway server and connects to the mqtt broker
-+ The node script, which connects to the zway server and the mqtt broker
++ Z-Way module called ZWayMqttBridge, which connects to the zway-mqtt socket to pubish and consume events

 ### Installation